ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 {{% fig "me-mills/vorhis-sales-2" "350" /%}}
 </div>

 These volumes are leather bound, but with badly deteriorating covers, containing entries from the 1890's to the early 190X's.
 I could not find anything identifying the store these journals were for, but my review was merely introductory and far from exhaustive.
-A note accompanying them indicated they were donated by Frank Proto, owner of the Mills store location at the time of this writing.
+A note accompanying them indicated they were donated by Frank Proto, owner of the Mills' store location at the time of this writing.

 Given  Frank donated them, and  the style of record keeping is quite similar to known Mills sales journals, it was hoped  these might be earlier books of E. H. Mills' general store.
 When asked for more information on their origin, Barbara Kone said they came from Frank's basement, and when pressed further for which basement, she said "from the Mill" meaning the basement of Dalebrook, also owned by Frank Proto at the time of this writing, and at the time of the sales journals in question, was owned by Frank C. Vorhis, who also owned a general store next door in the location  eventually became Frank F. Mulks general store, and presently, Brookton's Market.
-According to the Brookton's Market 2011 Calendar, Vorhis owned the store from the 1880's to its sale to the Mulks brothers in 1902, when it became known as <strong>Frank F. Mulks</strong>.
+According to the Brookton's Market 2011 Calendar, Vorhis owned the store from the 1880's to its sale to the Mulks brothers in 1902, when it became known as Frank F. Mulks.
 That timeframe matches up with these journals, and it appears  the prices used in the comparisons in the calendar came from these books.

 My review led me to conclude there were possibly several different handwriting styles, and although I have not looked through the entries thoroughly, I spent a little time reviewing a random sampling of entries over several books and could not confidently identify any handwriting as Emily's, although occasionally I thought I might have seen an interesting similarity, I could not see  similarity consistently.
 Obviously a more careful examination should be done, perhaps even by someone who knows how to actually analyze handwriting, but in the meantime, the weight of the evidence seems to lean toward these being the sales journals of Vorhis' store.